Yale's Story

 "It feels pretty awesome, I'm stoked to win silver," Yale said at the time.
 "I'd rather race Lisa and come second, than do a race without her."

-As she prepares for Paris, Yale balances the demands of full-time training with a hefty study schedule, as she works to complete a Juris Doctor, with the aim of becoming a lawyer.
+Yale balances the demands of full-time training with a hefty study schedule, as she worked to complete a Juris Doctor with the aim of becoming a lawyer while preparing for Paris.

 “I am motivated by my desire to learn and experience as much as I can in whatever I do,” Yale said.
 “I constantly want to be better which motivates me to move the goalpost that little bit further every day.”